History of Vasas SC: 2010s

 On 3 August 2011, the club celebrated the 100th anniversary of their foundation with a match against Serie A club A.S.
 Roma at the Ferenc Puskás Stadium.
 The match ended with a 1–0 win for the Italian side.
 The only goal was scored by Viviani.

 In the 2015–16 Nemzeti Bajnokság I season Vasas secured their Nemzeti Bajnokság I membership on the last match day (33rd) by beating MTK Budapest FC 2–0 at Dunaferr Arena resulting the farewell of Puskás Akadémia FC from the top league.

 In the 2016–17 Nemzeti Bajnokság I season, Vasas finished third, although they were on the top of the league table during the winter break.
 As a consequence, Vasas qualified for the 2017–18 UEFA Europa League qualifying phase and play-off round season.
 In the first round Vasas SC were defeated by Beitar Jerusalem F.C.
 4–3 at the HaMoshava Stadium on 29 June 2017.

+2020s

+In the 2020–21 Nemzeti Bajnokság II season, Vasas finished third and did not get promoted to the first division.
+Vasas were preceded by Debrecen and Gyirmót.

+In the 2021–22 Nemzeti Bajnokság II, Vasas were promoted to the first division.

+On 13 May 2023, Vasas was relegated from Nemzeti Bajnokság I after a 1-1 draw against Zalaegerszeg in the 2022–23 Nemzeti Bajnokság I season.
+On 13 May 2023, Miklós Nagy, sport director of Vasas, announced that on 15 May 2023 painful announcements would be expected.
+Right after the relegation to the second division, it was announced that the salaries would be reduced by 30%.

+On 24 February 2024, Zoltán Gera was appointed as the coach of the club.
+His assistant coach became Csaba Csizmadia.

+In the 2023–24 Magyar Kupa season, Vasas were eliminated by Paks in the quarter-finals in a 5-2 defeat at Illovszky Rudolf Stadion on 3 April 2024.

+On 5 September 2024, Attila Pintér was appointed as the manager of the club.

+On 20 October 2024, Pintér-led Vasas won their first match in the 2024–25 Nemzeti Bajnokság II season.
+Vasas beat Budapesti VSC 2-1 at home.